Benzodiazepines: what you need to know

 - Oxazepam treats anxiety, alcohol withdrawal, and IBS.

 Chronic abuse can result in addiction.
 Acute higher doses lead to drowsiness, slurred words, mood swings, dizziness, muscle relaxation, lethargy, coma and possible death.
 A wide range of withdrawal symptoms can occur when stopping benzodiazepines.
 They include:

 - anxiety and panic

 - sleep problems

 - feelings of unreality

 Cranky, tired, have no interest in doing everyday things.

 Long-term use can cause a crippling dependence, deep unconsciousness, dementia, and when large amounts are combined with opiates or alcohol, a fatal overdose could occur.

-Many of the benzodiazepines share a common metabolic route and are excreted as oxazepam and its glucuronide in urine.
+Many benzodiazepines share a standard metabolic route and are excreted as oxazepam and its glucuronide in urine.
 Oxazepam is detectable in the urine for up to 7 days after drug use.

 For detecting benzodiazepines, urine drug tests are the best way to do it.
 We help companies test the use of benzodiazepines in Australia wide with our reliable urine drug tests.